-Glucose is the main source of energy for both your brain and body.
-Glucose is stored in your body as glycogen and typically you will have about 4 grams in your body at all times.
+Glucose is the primary source of energy for both your brain and body.
+Your body stores glucose as glycogen in your liver, skeletal muscles, and a small amount in your brain.

 Why is it important to keep blood sugar under control?

-It’s important to control your blood sugar levels because if they become too low (hypoglycaemia) or too high (hyperglycaemia) it can have serious side effects.
+It’s important to control your blood sugar levels because if they become too low (hypoglycaemia) or too high (hyperglycaemia), they can have serious short and long-term side effects.
 Because of this, your body works to keep your blood sugar levels steady at all times — a process called homeostasis.
-This is achieved by your pancreas releasing two hormones, insulin, and glucagon.
+This is achieved by your pancreas releasing two hormones, insulin and glucagon.
 Insulin works to reduce blood sugar levels and glucagon to increase them.

 If your blood sugar level is too low, your body produces glucagon to raise your sugar levels back to normal.

-If your blood sugar level is too high, your body will start producing more insulin.
+If your blood sugar level is too high, your body will produce more insulin.
 Insulin stimulates your cells to take up sugar from your blood — which they use for energy.